vsafontlopez/elecktAR/README.md

    <p>4.1.3.
 Replace the downloaded file in the zipped folder for this one.</p>
    <p>4.2.1.
 Locate elecktAR_demo → Packages → com.ptc.vuforia.engine-10.2.5.tgz.</p>
    <p>4.2.2.
 Click on the file and click on Raw button, on the right of the top corner.</p>
-   <p>4.2.3.Replace the downloaded file in the zipped folder for this one.</p>
+   <p>4.2.3.
+Replace the downloaded file in the zipped folder for this one.</p>
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <b>How to add the downloaded project? :heavy_plus_sign:</b>